dssg/hitchhikers-guide/sources/curriculum/setup/you_need.md

 ## Highly Recommended
 *   DBeaver (GUI to access various databases)
-*   Tableau (students can request a free education license)
-*   GNU/Emacs, VIM, Sublime Text (text editor for coding)
+*   Tableau (students can request a free education license) o*   GNU/Emacs, VIM, Sublime Text (text editor for coding)

 ## How to install pre-requisites?